divergio/TBSegmentedController/README.md

 Finally I just decided to use their original images and make a custom segment control that  implemented UISegmentControl functionality.

+###Why use it?

+There are other custom segmented controls you could use, but most of them use enabled/disabled images per segment.

+This one uses images of the whole control in its different states, if that’s the form your designs come in.

 ###What does it look like?

+Button 1 Selected
 ![select button 1](https://raw.github.com/divergio/TBSegmentedController/master/segment_screenshot1.png)

+Button 2 Selected
 ![select button 2](https://raw.github.com/divergio/TBSegmentedController/master/segment_screenshot2.png)

 ###Why does that button look so bad?